-King’s College uses CELUM as the central hub for its rich content of 450,000 assets with a 5.78 TB asset volume.
-Since 2008, it has been used to optimize their research, learning and marketing processes.
+King’s College uses the CELUM content supply chain platform as the central hub for their rich content of 450,000 assets with a 5.78 TB asset volume.
+Since 2008, it has been used to optimise their research, learning and marketing processes.
 Numerous audiences have fast access to the requested assets.
-CELUM made a number of research and teaching projects possible, as well as technical innovations like the reality iPhone app Navigating Nightingale.
+The CELUM content supply chain platform made a number of research and teaching projects possible, as well as technical innovations like the reality iPhone app Navigating Nightingale.

 DOWNLOAD SUCCESS STORY